-To our own amazement, we have seen that individuals, as long as they are autistic intellectually intact, can almost always achieve professional success, usually highly in academic professions, with specialised а preference for abstract content.
-We found a large number of people whose mathematical ability determines their professions: technologists, industrial mathematicians, chemists, and high ranking civil servants . . .
-A good professional attitude involves singlemindedness as well as a decision to give up a large number of other interests . . .
+To our own amazement, we have seen that autistic individuals, as long as they are intellectually intact, can almost always achieve professional success, usually in highly specialised academic professions, with a preference for abstract content.
+We found a large number of people whose mathematical ability determines their professions: mathematicians, technologists, industrial chemists, and high ranking civil servants . . .
+A good professional attitude involves single-mindedness as well as a decision to give up a large number of other interests . . .
 It seems that for success in science or art, a dash of autism is essential.